claes/homeassistant-rotelserial/README.md

 newer versions of Home Assistant.

 # How to use
-Add the integration in the Home Assistant custom_components directory.
+Add the integration component package to your Home Assistant custom_components directory.

 To configure, I added a configuration like below in configuration.yaml